 It’s essential that, when you feel impatient and emotional, you give yourself time for your neo-cortex, the rational thinking part of your brain, to step in.

-While your other-than-conscious belief may be that “I’m not good enough to handle this”, your rational-thinking neo-cortex is capable of knowing that “you’re OK and they’re OK” too.
+While your unconscious belief may be that “I’m not good enough to handle this”, your rational-thinking neo-cortex is capable of knowing that “you’re OK and they’re OK” too.

 Emotionally intelligent leaders have created a habit of pausing to arrest their emotional reaction—even when they’re feeling overwhelmed and overstressed.